Versiani-R/django-schedule-api/DOCUMENTATION.md

     * **NOTE: Day and Month are not 0 index**
 1. Time **(Hours:Minutes)**
     * **NOTE: Hours and Minutes are always 2 characters long.**
-    * **NOTE: Hours cannot be greater than 19 or smaller than 7.
-Minutes can be either 0 or 30.**
+    * **NOTE: Hours will never be greater than 19 or smaller than 7.
+Minutes will be either 0 or 30.**
         * **Examples:** 16:30, 17:00, 19:00, 08:30, 10:00, 7:00, 19:30
 1. Company Name